vhladiienko/awesome-game-production/readme.md

 [![Awesome Game Production](media/awesome-game-production.png)](https://github.com/vhladiienko/awesome-game-production)

-> A curated list of **awesome** resources, related to game production process: books, articles, tools, project management, methodologies etc. This list does not cover specific disciplines like game design, quality assurance, programming.
-Its focus is management and production.
+> A curated list of **awesome** resources, related to game production process: books, articles, tools, project management, methodologies etc.

+[Video game development](https://en.wikipedia.org/wiki/Video_game_development) (or production) is a process of developing a video game by a single person or a team of developers, not necessarily professionals or employed by someone to do so.
+This list is focused on [game producer's](https://en.wikipedia.org/wiki/Video_game_producer) role - a person, who manages and orchestrates the game production process in multitude of ways.
+Hence the shortened list name.

+This list does not cover specific disciplines like game design, quality assurance, programming.
 Refer to the [Gaming section of the "master" awesome list](https://github.com/sindresorhus/awesome#gaming) for other gamedev stuff.

-This is **not a collection**, this is a list of the [most awesome](https://github.com/sindresorhus/awesome/blob/main/awesome.md#only-awesome-is-awesome) stuff.

 Majority of the provided resources are in English, but I might include items in other languages too, if you help me by [creating a pull request](https://github.com/vhladiienko/awesome-game-production/blob/main/contributing.md).
 Look for a flag next to the link.